An Immigrant’s Perspective

 New Report: Immigrants Power Ohio’s Workforce and Pay Billions in Taxes

-Ohio, April 9, 2026 – New research from the American Immigration Council underscores the crucial role that immigrants play in Ohio’s economy, filling jobs in critical industries, strengthening the workforce, and contributing billions in taxes each year.
+Immigrants in Ohio earned $27.3 billion in income and paid $7.3 billion in local, state, and federal taxes in 2023.
+New research from the American Immigration Council underscores the crucial role that immigrants play in Ohio's economy, filling jobs in critical industries, strengthening the workforce, and contributing billions in taxes each year.
 The new report was prepared in partnership with Ohio Business for Immigration Solutions — a statewide business coalition powered by the American Immigration Council with over 100 members.

-“Immigrants are essential to Ohio’s future, powering the state’s workforce, strengthening critical industries, and paying billions in taxes that communities depend on every day,” said Rich AndrĂ©, Director of State and Local Initiatives at the American Immigration Council.
+"Immigrants are essential to Ohio's future, powering the state's workforce, strengthening critical industries, and paying billions in taxes that communities depend on every day," said Rich AndrƩ, Director of State and Local Initiatives at the American Immigration Council.

 "Ohio's workforce shortages are placing real strain on businesses across the state, and as this new report highlights, immigrants play a vital role in driving economic growth and sustaining Ohio's future," said Jaclyn Ringstmeier, Executive Director of the Greater Medina Chamber of Commerce.